Kaleidoscopic Constellations

 If you’re interested in joining one of these offerings, please fill out the Inquiry Form below!

-I currently facilitate a Monthly in-person Constellation Group which has been meeting monthly for over four years.
+I currently facilitate a Monthly In-Person Constellation Group which has been meeting for over four years.
 Numerous members of this ongoing group work in both healing and creative modalities.
 We frequently integrate and cross-pollinate a variety of disciplines and modalities, informed by the practices of the group's participants.
 Thus we may weave storytelling, writing, somatic experiencing and other disciplines into our time together.

 In my work as a facilitator, I bring constellation practices into a variety of workshop settings, where specific constellation exercises serve to deepen and enhance the purpose and content of the workshop.
 I’ve used constellation exercises in writing, performative, and organizational development environments.